software-mansion-labs/EIP712-cairo-article/article.md

 const TYPE_HASH_LOW = 0x1100d60cff7b050ffcb29574618d516e;
 ```
 Because we are using keccak256 for hashing, we need to store the result in two pieces (lower and higher 128 bits) as felts store only up to 251 bits. <br/><br/>
-We can do the same with the domain separator, but there is one small obstacle - we'll be using this contact's address as a variable in the domain, and we won't know this address until it's deployed, so how can we deal with it?
+We could do the same with the domain separator, but there is one small obstacle - we'll be using this contact's address as a variable in the domain, and hardcoding this value would affect resulting hash, changing the value itself.
+So how can we deal with it?
 We certainly don't need to calculate it every time the function is called; we can just create a storage variable that can only be set once and put our precalculated domain separator there after contract deployment.

  ```cairo
  %lang starknet